The One That Made Me Cry (With Laughter)

 10. Chit-chat at the cemetery leads to Jared and Sara agreeing to be each other’s family and take care of each other when they’re sick.
 I don’t even know.
 What I do know is that this is some mighty big foreshadowing!

 11. Sure enough, less than a week later Sara almost dies of a perforated appendix.
 Of course, since it ruptured, she had to have old-school, cut you wide open surgery, instead of the much easier to recover form laparoscopic option.
 Foreshadowing, part two.

 12. Jared whisks Sara back to his ranch to recuperate, amongst heated sexual tension and mysterious talk of enemies closing in.
 But no worries!
 Sara will be kept completely in the dark and should be in no danger, right?

-13. Upon arrival at Jared’s ranch, Sara meets Max, Jared’s supremely unprofessional, super seductive looking attorney.
+13. Upon arrival at Jared’s ranch, Sara meets Max, Jared’s supremely unprofessional, super seductive looking female attorney.
 Max is pissed and jealous of Sara, naturally.